 Local revenue for school support is derived almost entirely from property taxes levied by the district.
 Each school board participating in the state allocation of funds for the current operation of schools must levy the millage set for its Required Local Effort (RLE).
-For fiscal year 2022-2023, the RLE is 3.330 on \$27.0 billion in property value of Okaloosa County.
-This is a decrease of 0.364 mills when compared to fiscal year 2021-2022 and represents approximately 59.7% of the total proposed taxes.
-The anticipated revenue from the RLE is approximately \$86.2 million, about 39% of the Total State FEFP (\$221.4 million).
+For fiscal year 2023-2024, the RLE is 3.229 on \$30.4 billion in property value of Okaloosa County.
+This is a decrease of 0.102 mills when compared to fiscal year 2022-2023 and represents approximately 59.0% of the total proposed taxes.
+The anticipated revenue from the RLE is approximately \$94.2 million, about 40% of the Total State FEFP (\$235.4 million).
 The Total State FEFP does not include lottery and class size categoricals, nor does it include the Discretionary Local Effort levied by the District.

 A Prior Period Adjustment Millage (PPAM) must be levied by a school district if, in a prior year, the full amount of required local effort funds were not collected due to changes in property values or if a prior year's final taxable value has not been certified for the tax levy.
 This levy is in addition to the required local effort millage certified by the Commissioner, and the funds generated by this levy are not included in the District's FEFP allocation.
-For fiscal year 2022-2023, the PPAM is 0.001 mills.
+The District is not required to asses a PPAM for fiscal year 2023-2024.